Skip to content

 Pigmented

-The most durable and uniform.
-Finished with pigments that cover natural defects and make it easier to clean.
+The most resistant and uniform.
+Finished with pigments that cover natural defects and facilitate cleaning.

 🔸 Full and protected color